15 Physical Therapy Shoulder Exercises with Resistance Bands

 Well, I’m not as young as I was but my plan is to stay active for many decades to come.
 I’m of the school that believes the body should age like good wine.
 The secret is to train every day.
 But train in the right way.

-Whether you’re young or old, fit or injured, my advice to you: look after your shoulders.
-Spend an hour a week using resistance bands for physical therapy exercises, and you will thank me in the end!
+Whether you’re young or old, fit or injured, my advice to you: look after your joints.
+Spend an hour a week using resistance bands for physio exercises, and you will thank me in the end!

-Here I want to share with you 15 physical therapy shoulder exercises, which are done with a flat resistance band (pictured).
+Here I want to share with you 15 physio shoulder exercises, which are done with a physical therapy resistance band (pictured).
 These exercises are designed to strengthen and injury-proof your shoulders, as well as help with rehabilitation and mobility.

-If you have an existing injury, be sure to consult a physical therapist, as every injury is unique and some of these exercises may not be suitable for you.
+If you have an existing injury, be sure to consult a physiotherapist, as every injury is unique and some of these exercises may not be suitable for you.

-Here are my 15 best physical therapy shoulder exercises for injury rehab and prevention:
+Here are my 15 best physical therapy shoulder exercises using a resistance band:

 #1 Outward Shoulder Rotator